Richard Farquhar Scott: Journalism

 Richard Scott commenced his work as a journalist at the League of Nations Union, where he wrote brochures, pamphlets and memoranda for members, then for a year worked at The Spectator, followed by the British Council.
 He joined the Foreign Office during the Second World War.
 In 1947, he joined the Guardian as diplomatic correspondent.

 Saving The Guardian

-While writing critically of the Eden government in the context of the Suez crisis in 1956, Richard Scott was appointed Chairman of the Scott Trust.
-He managed to hold this position without attending a single meeting of its board for ten years, although, concentrating on his reporting work for The Guardian, including moving to Georgetown, Washington DC, in 1963 to work under Alistair Cooke.
-Richard famously for the first time used his position as Chairman of the trust to oppose his cousin Laurence Scott's plan to merge The Guardian, of which he, Laurence, was then Chairman, with the Times in 1966, for which resistance Richard was considered the saviour of its independence.
+While writing critically of the Eden government in the context of the Suez crisis in 1956, Richard Scott was appointed chairman of the Scott Trust.
+He managed to hold this position without attending a single meeting of its board for ten years, although, concentrating on his reporting work for The Guardian, including moving to Georgetown, Washington, D.C., in 1963 to work under Alistair Cooke.
+Richard famously for the first time used his position as chairman of the trust to oppose his cousin Laurence Scott's plan to merge The Guardian, of which he, Laurence, was then chairman, with the Times in 1966, for which resistance Richard was considered the saviour of its independence.